Members made wheelchair and walker caddies, fidget mats, small pillow covers, journal covers, foley bag covers for Tidewell Hospice.

 2019 Community Service Awards: Glenda Blomquist, Marie Gartley, Donna Lundquist, Kathy Pell, Lorraine Potter, Donna Verstrate, Eva Winter

 In 2018 our Chapter Members reported nearly 4,000 hours crocheting newborn hats, sewing baby blankets, children's clothing, totes, quilts, clothing protectors and Christmas stockings.
+The following organizations benefitted:

 2018 Community Service Awards: Brenda Broadbent, Kathy Pell, Shirley Spisak, Barbara VanBuren, Eva Winter